aryangandhi/NBA-Player-Points-Prediction/README.md

 <img width="536" alt="image" src="https://github.com/aryangandhi/NBA-Player-Prediction/assets/43526001/64a52c15-45ff-428b-899c-02668f1fbded">

+## Hyperparameter Tuning

+Hyperparameter tuning is a crucial step in the machine learning pipeline.
+Hyperparameters are parameters that aren't learned from the data, but are set prior to the training process.
+They play a significant role in controlling the learning process and hence, affect the performance of a model.

+In the context of our Lasso Penalized Regression model, the primary hyperparameter we needed to optimize was the regularization parameter, often referred to as `alpha`.

+### Tuning Alpha for the Linear Regression with Lasso Penalty (L1 Regression) Model

+#### Regularization and the Importance of Alpha

+Regularization is a technique used to prevent overfitting by adding a penalty term to the loss function.
+In the case of Lasso Regression, this penalty term leads to the reduction of the coefficients of less important features to zero, effectively performing feature selection.

+The strength of the regularization is controlled by the hyperparameter `alpha`.
+A larger `alpha` increases the amount of regularization and model simplicity, while a smaller `alpha` makes the model more complex by reducing the amount of regularization.

+Hence, finding the right balance is key, which is what hyperparameter tuning aims to do.

+#### Hyperparameter Tuning Process

+To tune the `alpha` parameter, we utilized a simple approach of trying out a range of `alpha` values and selecting the one that resulted in the lowest Root Mean Squared Error (RMSE) on the validation set.
+The range of `alpha` values was defined using the `numpy` `linspace` function, creating 100 values between 0 and 0.5.

+For each `alpha`, we trained a Lasso Regression model, made predictions on the training and validation sets, and calculated the RMSE for each set.
+These errors were stored and subsequently plotted against the corresponding `alpha` values.

+#### Results

+The output of our hyperparameter tuning process was as follows:

+- Optimal Alpha Value: 0.22222222222222224
+- Lowest Validation RMSE: 7.390895958059687

+This indicates that an `alpha` of approximately 0.222 provided the optimal balance between bias and variance for our model, as evidenced by the lowest validation RMSE.

+### Importance of Cross-Validation

+While our approach was effective in this context, a more robust and widely-used method for hyperparameter tuning is cross-validation, typically k-fold cross-validation.
+This process involves dividing the dataset into 'k' subsets and training the model 'k' times, each time using a different subset as the validation set and the remaining data as the training set.
+The performance measure is then averaged over the 'k' trials to provide a more robust measure of model quality.

+Cross-validation helps ensure that our model's performance is not overly dependent on the specific arrangement of the training and validation sets.
+Thus, it provides a more reliable estimate of how the model is likely to perform on unseen data.

+In the future, it could be beneficial to employ a cross-validated approach, such as using `GridSearchCV` or `RandomizedSearchCV` from Scikit-Learn, to further enhance the robustness of our hyperparameter tuning process.

 ## Results

 Our final selected model, a linear regression model with a lasso penalty, achieved a Root Mean Square Error (RMSE) of 7.3299 on the test set.
 RMSE is a popular metric that measures the average magnitude of the error, essentially telling us how far, on average, our predictions are from the actual values.